CrzyHAX91/baddbeatz/README.md

 Before deploying, replace the placeholder `id` and `preview_id` values in `wrangler.toml` with your real KV namespace IDs.

+### AI Response Disclaimer

+The "Ask the DJ" feature relies on AI to generate replies.
+These answers may contain inaccuracies or other errors, so treat them as informational rather than professional advice.

 ### Environment Variables

 - `OPENAI_API_KEY` – required by the Cloudflare Worker and `worker_logic.py`.